smileynet/craftgraph/docs/project/overview.md

 4. **Progression**: Unlock new crafting recipes and resources as the game progresses.

 ## MVP Prototype Plan
-- Implement basic resource gathering.
+- [x] Use knowledge graphs for game logic.
-- Develop a simple crafting system.
+- [ ] Implement basic resource gathering.
-- Integrate knowledge graphs for crafting logic.
+- [ ]Develop a simple crafting system.
-- Create a basic user interface for interaction.
+- [ ]Create a basic user interface for interaction.

 ## Future Enhancements
 - Expand the variety of resources and crafting recipes.